HermitG1/CyberSec-IT_Resources/README.md

 # CyberSecurityandmore_Resources

 I like many am attempting to build my career into cybersecurity and more.
 I have acquired a lot of resources for different learning opportunities and resources.
 I've been wanting to organize them and share them with others also looking to learn new skills and build a career.
 This list is by no means comprehensive or the perfect representation of the best methods to learn something.
 I hope that we can fine tune this and make it better.
-I have broken down my experiences with some of these resources at my personal page https://github.com/HermitG1

 <b> Hands on CyberSec Learning Websites <b>
 - https://tryhackme.com/ (My personal favorite great when you only have an hour or two and want to engage in some learning)